maitrebitcoin/bitcoin-bitvm-compiler/README.md

 - basic function stdlib (sha256, shnor,... )
 - linux : create a makefile
 - check for unused inputs instead of a "no more gates" error
-- command line option to test the generated circuit
 - optimise the generated circuit